YNAB tree logoAustralian flag

 If you don’t like debt, you’ll want to read this.

-You might think that using a credit card and following your budget are mutually exclusive endeavors.
+You might think that using a credit card and following your spending plan are mutually exclusive endeavors.
 You’re either charging stuff, or you’re following your plan, right?
 Wrong.
-It’s totally possible to use your credit card within the parameters of your budget—a confusing possibility if you’ve never considered it before.
+It’s totally possible to use your credit card within the parameters of your plan—a confusing possibility if you’ve never considered it before.

 And, that’s how YNAB is designed.
-We want to help you avoid burying yourself in debt (we hate debt), and that makes credit card handling in YNAB unique.
+We want to help you avoid burying yourself in debt, and that makes credit card handling in YNAB unique.

 The most important thing to remember, before we dive into the technical intricacies of credit cards, is that your big life vision runs the show.
-When you followed Rule One, giving every dollar a job, you didn’t do it willy-nilly.
+When you followed the YNAB Method, giving every dollar a job, you didn’t do it willy-nilly.
 No way!
 You decided which categories to create and where to allocate your dollars based on that vision.

-In other words, your budget (and the priorities represented within) is a plan that’s custom-made to support your necessities, values and aspirations.
-Whenever you make a spending decision, refer back to your plan (a.k.a., your budget categories).
-Your budget is your North Star.
+In other words, your plan (and the priorities represented within) is custom-made to support your necessities, values, and aspirations.
+Whenever you make a spending decision, refer back to your plan (a.k.a., your categories).
+Your plan is your North Star.

 Your credit card is simply a payment method—nothing more, nothing less.

-The very important thing is that you reserve some of your cash to pay off that debt, and that is what your YNAB budget is set up to help you do.
+The very important thing is that you reserve some of your cash to pay off that debt, and that is what your YNAB plan is set up to help you do.

-First, add a credit card to your budget.
+First, add a credit card to your plan.
 When you do, YNAB automatically creates a category group called “Credit Card Payments,” and it looks like this:

-So, let’s say you decide to purchase the record and the hardboiled eggs, mentioned above.
-Before making your purchases, check the budget:
+So, let’s say you decide to purchase the record and the hard boiled eggs, mentioned above.
+Before making your purchases, check what you have available to spend:

 After you’ve paid, it’s time to enter your transactions under the credit card account screen.
-To do this, assign your purchases to the categories where you’ve budgeted for them—your “Fun Money” and “Dining Out” categories.
+To do this, assign your purchases to the categories where you’ve set aside money for them—your “Fun Money” and “Dining Out” categories.
 Your credit card account register in YNAB will look like this:

 See your credit card balance in YNAB.

 Now, here’s the cool part.
-When you added your new transactions to the credit card account, YNAB automatically moves the dollars in your budget:
+When you added your new transactions to the credit card account, YNAB automatically moves the dollars in your categories:

-See the sum of your credit card purchases in your YNAB budget
+See the sum of your credit card purchases in your YNAB plan.

 When it’s time to pay your Acme credit card bill, you’ve got the funds ready to go!